-- (1) The department will monitor and conduct periodic audits of medical providers to ensure compliance with ORS chapter 656 and these rules. - (2) All records maintained or required to be maintained [shall] must be disclosed upon request of the director.
+(1) The department will monitor and conduct periodic audits of medical providers to ensure compliance with ORS chapter 656 and these rules.

+(2) All records maintained or required to be maintained must be disclosed upon request of the director.

-Stat.
+''' Stat.
 Auth: ORS 656.726(4) Stat.
-Implemented: ORS 656.252

-Hist: Filed 6/20/90 as Admin.
-Order 6-1990, eff 7/1/90 (Temp) Amended 12/10/90 as Admin.
-Order 32-1990, eff 12/26/90

-Amended and renumbered from OAR 436-010-101 5/3/96 as Admin.
-Order 96-060, eff 6/1/96

-Amended 12/16/98 as Admin.
-Order 98-060, eff 1/1/99 Amended 12/17/01 as WCD Admin.
-Order 01-065, eff.
-1/1/02 Amended 3/23/05 as Admin.
-Order 05-052, eff.
-4/1/05
+Implemented: ORS 656.252 Hist: Filed 6/20/90 as Admin.
+Order 6-1990, eff7/1/90 (Temp); Amended 12/10/90 as Admin.
+Order 32-1990, eff12/26/90 Amended and renumbered from OAR 436-010-101 5/3/96 as Admin.
+Order 96-060, eff 6/1/96 Amended 12/16/98 as Admin.
+Order 98-060, eff1/1/99; Amended 12/17/01 as WCD Admin.
+Order 01-065, eff 1/1/02 Amended 3/23/05 as Admin.
+Order 05-052, eff 4/1/05 '''

-436-010-0265 Insurer Medical Examinations (IME)
+436-010-0265 [Insurer] Independent Medical Examinations (IME)

-- (1) The insurer may obtain three medical examinations of the worker by physicians of their choice for each opening of the claim.
+(1) The insurer may obtain three medical examinations of the worker by physicians of their choice for each opening of the claim.
 These examinations may be obtained prior to or after claim closure.
-A claim for aggravation, Board's Own Motion, or reopening of a claim where the worker becomes enrolled or actively engaged in training according to rules adopted [pursuant to] under ORS 656.340 and 656.726 permits a new series of three medical examinations.
-For purposes of this rule, "insurer medical examination" (IME) means any medical examination including a physical capacity or work capacity evaluation or consultation that includes an examination, except as provided in section (5) of this rule, that is requested by the insurer and completed by any medical service provider, other than the worker's attending physician.
+Effective July 1, 2006, the insurer must choose a physician to perform the independent medical examination from the director's list in section (13) of this rule.
+A claim for aggravation, Board's Own Motion, or reopening of a claim where the worker becomes enrolled or actively engaged in training according to rules adopted under ORS 656.340 and 656.726 permits a new series of three medical examinations.
+For purposes of this rule, "[insurer] independent medical examination" (IME) means any medical examination including a physical capacity or work capacity evaluation or consultation that includes an examination, except as provided in section (5) of this rule, that is requested by the insurer and completed by any medical service provider, other than the worker's attending physician.
 The examination may be conducted by one or more medical providers with different specialty qualifications, generally done at one location and completed within a 72-hour period.
-If the medical providers are not at one location, the examination is to be completed within a 72-hour period and at locations reasonably convenient to the worker. - (2) When the insurer has obtained the three medical examinations allowed under this rule and wishes to require the worker to attend an additional examination, the insurer [shall] must first notify and request authorization from the director.
+If the medical providers are not at one location, the examination is to be completed within a 72-hour period and at locations reasonably convenient to the worker.

+(2) When the insurer has obtained the three medical examinations allowed under this rule and wishes to require the worker to attend an additional examination, the insurer must first notify and request authorization from the director.
 Insurers that fail to first notify and request authorization from the director, may be assessed a civil penalty.
-The process for requesting such authorization [shall] will be as follows:
+The process for requesting such authorization will be as follows: